elusivesmw/sprites/README.md

 ## Castle Entrance

-WIP: Disassembly of the castle entrance.
+WIP: Disassembly of the castle entrance door.
 Used to make interactive cutscenes before a castle level.

+## Ghost House Entrance

+WIP: Disassembly of the ghost house entrance door.
+Used to make interactive cutscenes before a ghost house level.